 I want to stress that these compounds were not meant for human consumption.
 Their effects in humans have not been studied, and they could very well have toxic effects.
 They absolutely should not be used as recreational drugs.
 I would emphasize the risk people are taking when they smoke these products.
 We simply don’t know what the health effects might be

 The industry producing and distributing these substances has come about because of the prohibition of cannabis and the resulting huge demand for the cannabis experience.
 There is money to be made – big money – and so of course some people have decided to do just that.
 These are business men, they have no knowledge of brain chemistry and are not concerned if their product harms anyone.
 Likewise the people selling this stuff also have no idea what it is they are selling.
+Since they were banned this trade has moved into criminal hands and SCRAs have become a major problem with socially excluded people, the homeless, prisoners and so on.
+Taken at high doses they are drugs of oblivion and the tabloid press has been carrying some lurid stories of “Spice Zombies” as a result.

 The government has done what it always does and rushed through new laws to ban these substances, but like all attempts at prohibition this makes as much sense as a chocolate teapot.